 The educator awards Ralphie’s mislead masterpiece with a paltry C+.
 His sad, little eyes fall to the bottom of the graded paper to see the ugly witch had also slashed out a few words of derision in red crayon, “Imagine the fit your mother would have!”

 Oh, skunked again.

-Ralphie sees Santa stand from his elegant throne and bark out the words, “HO-HO-HO!”
-Santa then descends the stairs waving goodbye to the disappointed children still waiting for a sitting.
+Ralphie watches Santa stand from his elegant throne and bark out the words, “HO-HO-HO!”
+Santa descends the stairs waving goodbye to the disappointed children still waiting to sit on the warm lap of a stranger.
 “Santa has to go finish making your toys, little children.
 Mehhhhhh-rry Christmas!
 HO-HO-HO!”